blewert/lincoln-latex-templates/README.md

 More information about macros that can be used is found in the `tex` file itself.

+### Computer Science report template
+The report template can be found in `lincolncsreport/main.tex`.
+This template was initially designed for Transfer Viva reports, however, it could be used for a number of purposes.
+You could in theory use this as a thesis template!
+To use this template, just set the documentclass to `lincolncsreport` and make sure the `.cls` file is in your project's root folder (along with your `main.tex`).
+Please do not delete `lincolncsreport/logo.pdf`.

+More information such as template options can be found in `main.tex`.
+If you really want to tweak the template, it should be fairly easy to modify.
+It might also help you understand how the template is built!

 # Other templates
 ## Workshop announcements
 Workshop announcements are provided as html files which can be loaded into a browser when a workshop is being delivered.